probstcj/ProbieBot/README.md

 - %radar
     - If given no arguments, it will return a radar image of CONUS.
     - If given a zip code, it will return a radar image of the area around that zip code.
+- %latex
+    - If given no arguments, it will return a PNG image (1000 dpi) of the LaTeX expression in white text
+    - If given color as an argument, it will return a PNG image (1000 dpi) of the LaTeX expression in that color.

 ## Limitations